seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 #### Step 3.
 Document Runtime Log

 To demonstrate **data integrity** and **reproducibility**, you must document the exact software environment used for your calculations.
-An **auditor will require this runtime log** to independently verify your results.
+This runtime log can help auditors to independently and more quickly verify your results.
 This step involves generating a log of your R session’s dependencies and committing it to the repository.